 If you have questions about this project or would like to tour our current facilities, please email inquiry@exetertwpfire25.com.

 The Exeter Township Volunteer Fire Department proudly provides fire, rescue and QRS coverage to Exeter Township, St. Lawrence Borough and the surrounding community.
 Over the past five years, the number of calls the ETVFD responds to has grown.
-In just 2024, the department responded to 1,401 calls.
+In just 2025, the ETVFD responded to a record 1,599 calls.
 Despite an increase in service to the community, we face limitations of our current facilities.
 We are in dire need of a new, modern emergency services building to better serve the growing needs of Exeter Township and St. Lawrence Borough.

 Currently, the ETVFD operates out of two separate leased locations — Reiffton and Stonersville.
+The ETVFD, nor Exeter Township own either of these facilities.
+The respective social quarters own both current fire facilities and the ETVFD leases the property from the social quarters.
 Responding to an emergency often requires personnel and equipment from both locations.
 A centralized location is paramount to streamlining our operations.
 A single, strategically located emergency services building will allow for faster response times.
+The tentative plans are to have all front line fire apparatus move into the centrally located facility and vacate the two existing facilities (Reiffton and Stonersville), with the exception of working with the social quarters to house reserve apparatus and possibly some specialty apparatus to help provide efficient service to the community.

 Beyond response times, our current facilities are simply not equipped to meet the demands of a modern fire department.
 They lack the necessary space and amenities for proper training, equipment maintenance and firefighter well-being.
 A new emergency services building would provide upgraded facilities designed for safety (including cancer reduction measures), retention and recruitment.
 These upgrades would include: